briansukhnandan/Data-Encryption-Standard-DES-Algorithm/README.md

 # DES Algorithm #

-A modern block-cipher currently developed by IBM to encrypt and decrypt messages.
+The DES Algorithm is a standardized block-cipher developed by IBM and declared a Federal Info Processing Standard in 1977.
+The algorithm, quite simply is used to encrypt and decrypt messages.
-You have the ability to have your own 8-bit key to create a unique ciphertext.

-# What I learned #
+# How to use #

-- How to perform bit shifting and substitutions using std::bitset.
-- The concept of XOR logic.
-- The application of large data structures to cryptosystems.
+When running the program via: g++ mainfile.cpp

+You will be prompted to enter an 8 character long key.
+You can enter anything you want, and you will be presented with the resulting ciphertext.